Main Content start here

 Urbanization Fueling Demand for Cost-Effective Construction Materials

 Urbanization in Asia-Pacific is advancing rapidly.
-According to regional estimates, over 2.5 billion people are projected to live in Asia-Pacific cities by 2050.
 This urban growth is driving demand for affordable, scalable building solutions, including plastic windows and doors, which are cheaper to produce and install than metal or wooden alternatives.
 Their low maintenance cost, durability, and weather resistance make them ideal for high-rise apartments and large-scale housing projects.
 In countries like India and Indonesia, government-backed affordable housing programs further amplify the use of plastic fenestration solutions in low- and middle-income residential projects.

 Rise of Smart Home Integration in Residential Projects